 D) Folding, Sorting, and Smelling

-In patients with more advanced forms of dementia, activities, like folding clothes or sorting them, smelling food aromas and going through old pleasant pictures of joyful moments, can help boost morale and brain activity but also spark conversations!
+For patients with more advanced forms of dementia, activities, like folding clothes or sorting them, smelling food aromas, and going through old pleasant pictures of joyful moments, can help boost morale and brain activity but also spark conversations!

 Keep Up To Date On News and Blogs